-Tesla promised 1,000 Solar Roofs/week by 2019, installed ~3,000 total in nearly a decade, and is now pivoting to conventional panels.
+Tesla promised 1,000 Solar Roofs/week by 2019, installed roughly 3,000 total, quietly pivoted to conventional panels and the TSP-420.

 Key Takeaways

-Peak Solar Roof output was ~23 roofs/week in Q2 2022, 97.7% below Musk’s 1,000/week target.
+Peak deployment hit ~23 roofs/week in Q2 2022, 97.7% below the 1,000/week target Musk set in 2016.

-Average Solar Roof costs ~$106,000 vs. ~$60,000 for a traditional roof plus conventional panels; payback stretches 15-25 years.
+Average Solar Roof costs ~$106,000 vs ~$60,000 for a traditional roof plus conventional panels; payback stretches 15-25 years.

 Hacker News Comment Review